bump-sh/docs/src/_help/continuous-integration/github-actions.md

 Start with creating a documentation on [Bump.sh](https://bump.sh).

-Once you've set up an API Documentation, go to Settings > CI Deployment, copy the access token, then add it to GitHub Settings > Secrets > Actions as a new environment secret called `BUMP_TOKEN`.
+Once you've set up an API Documentation, go to Settings > CI Deployment, copy the access token, then add it to GitHub Settings > Secrets > Actions as a new repository secret called `BUMP_TOKEN`.

 Then you can pick from one of the three following API workflow files.